 If you’ve been charged with DUI or DWI, it is key to remember courts are required to presume you’re innocent until prosecutors prove guilt beyond a reasonable doubt.

 There are many defenses available to get key evidence tossed out, DUI cases dismissed or charges reduced.
-This is why the best DUI defense lawyers get DUI charges dropped everyday.
+This is why the best DUI lawyers get DUI charges dropped everyday.

 Let’s dive right in…

 The 20 Best Ways to Beat a DUI

 DUI breath tests are the most common blood alcohol concentration (BAC) test.
 Police breathalyzer tests use small, preliminary alcohol screening devices to screen in the field and large, table-top breathalyzers in the Police station or hospital.

 DUI breathalyzers don't measure BAC directly, instead they measure breath alcohol then multiply that by a “partition ratio” to estimate BAC.
 Breathalyzers assume a partition ratio of alcohol in your exhaled breath to alcohol in your blood of 1:2100.

 However, the actual ratio of tested individuals ranges from 1:1300 to 1:3000 or more depending on: sex, body weight, breathing patterns, body temperature and hematocrit levels (red blood cell ratio).

 DUI breath tests are prone to a variety of problems:

 Physical differences between drivers that affect the partition ratio